 THE GENOME SEQUENCES OF OTHER MEMBERS OF ACANTHAMOEBA (UNIVERSITY OF LIVERPOOL; JANUARY 2015)

-Recently, the genome sequences of 14 isolates of Acanthamoeba were released to the international DNA databases, the result of Whole Genome Sequences obtained by nextgen sequencing procedures.
+The genome sequences of 14 isolates of Acanthamoeba were released to the international DNA databases in 2015, the result of Whole Genome Sequences obtained by nextgen sequencing procedures.
 Originally these sequences were released under only species names, with no identification of the source isolates.
 Unfortunately, a series of mislabelings appear to have occurred at some point (currently unknown), which rendered the species and isolate designations of a number of the genome sequences problematic .
 We have been cooperating with one of the PIs of this project (Andrew Jackson of the University of Liverpool) to clarify the isolate designations that should be applied to these sequences.

 Together with Dr. Jackson, we have analyzed the sequences for a set of genes (nuclear 18S rRNA, mitochondrial 16S-like rRNA, mitochondrial cytochrome oxidase subunit 1, and a set of partial sequences from 5 nuclear genes: beta-tubulin, elongation factor-1, glyceraldehyde-3-dehydrogenase, glycogen phosphorylase 1, and RasC.
 The set of sequences has allowed us to identify with extremely high or moderately high probability the identity of 13 of the fourteen isolates from which genome sequences were obtained.